 Get Short Story Forbidden Here

-The swoon-worthiest gentleman in Tokyo’s foreign quarter expects proper spinster Emmy Thurlow on his arm for this year’s Yuletide affairs.
+Everyone in Tokyo’s foreign quarter expects proper spinster Emmy Thurlow to fall at Roderick Battersby’s feet.
 He’s a fellow citizen of the British Empire, her brother’s longtime associate, and an aristocrat who shares her irrational hatred of beets.

 What more could she want?